H6NTechnologies/H6NSDK/README.md

 *   All function calls pass through an intermediary shared library (`libh6n.[dll/so/dylib]`).
 *   libh6n lazy-loads the requested underlying library on request, i.e., `libcapsule.dll` will not be loaded until a call to `Capsule_createInterface`.
 *   libh6n can hot-reload any underlying library.
 For example, if there is an update to H6AC while a player is in-game, H6AC can be automatically updated without having to restart the game.
 *   You either have to statically link against libh6n, or include the libh6n dynamic library with your game.
-Either way, this will increase your gameís file size by only a few kilobytes.
+Either way, this will increase your game‚Äôs file size by only a few kilobytes.

 **Direct mode**

 *   Direct mode is easier to get started with.
-*   libh6n becomes ìheader-only.î That is, all function calls pass through directly to the underlying library via dynamic linking.
+*   libh6n becomes ‚Äúheader-only.‚Äù That is, all function calls pass through directly to the underlying library via dynamic linking.
 *   On Windows systems, an implib needs to be generated for each underlying library that you would like to use.
 Precompiled implibs are available for download through the Dev Center, located on our website.
-*   While it is possible to still hot-swap underlying libraries, it is lot harderówe do not recommend writing your own hot-swapping code.
+*   While it is possible to still hot-swap underlying libraries, it is lot harder‚Äîwe do not recommend writing your own hot-swapping code.

+# Finishing Up

+If you need *any* help at all with H6NSDK or integrating it into your game, please [contact us](https://h6ntechnologies.com/contact-us/business/index.html) anytime to connect directly with our engineers.
+We're always more than happy to help :)